 I avoided cooking during the better part of my 20s.
 After my son was born, I became determined to provide more healthy home-cooked meals.
-Thanks to the aid of some user-friendly cookbooks, I became a passable cook in my 30s.
+Thanks to some user-friendly cookbooks, I became a passable cook in my 30s.

-However, unlike my sisters, preparing meals has never been my primary focus.
-I am an artist/graphic designer and educator by profession.
-So despite now being in my early-fifties with a grown son and daughter – regardless of years of conditioning – I continue to be surprised at the end of each day when I need to pull my mind from my latest project and make dinner.
+However, unlike my sisters, cooking has never been my passion.
+I am an artist and educator.
+So despite now being in my early fifties with a grown son and daughter—regardless of years of conditioning—I continue to be surprised when I need to pull my mind from my latest project and make dinner.

-I’ve developed strategies to combat this challenge, which, if I’m being completely honest, include persuading my husband to cook or declaring a ‘fend for yourself night’ among other time-saving options.
+I’ve developed strategies to combat this challenge, which, if I’m being completely honest, include persuading my husband to cook, and other time-saving options.

 Formerly Fearful of Produce

-In addition to being slow to grasp the finer nuances of meal planning, I also experienced moments of bewilderment when confronted with all but the most basic whole food ingredients.
-This wasn’t much of a problem when I considered ice cream to be a food group, but when I hit 40 and the scale passed a number previously only associated with pregnancy, I decided perhaps I should learn the difference between Kale, Collard Greens, and Swiss Chard and what the heck one might do with those piles of green things in the produce section.
+In addition to being slow to grasp meal planning, I also experienced bewilderment when confronted with different whole food ingredients.
+This wasn’t much of a problem when I considered ice cream to be a food group, but when I hit 40 and the scale passed a number previously only associated with pregnancy, I decided maybe I should learn what to do with things in the produce section.